 Conversion of vitamin K2 in the gut microbiome is dependent on having a good gut microbiome — so if you have been on a broad-spectrum antibiotic recently, your vitamin K conversion may be impaired.

 If you aren’t getting enough vitamin K through food sources — specifically enough vitaminK2 through pastured eggs and dairy or from natto — you may want to look into a vitamin K supplement.

-While there is no known upper limit or toxicity set for vitamin K1 orK2 supplementation, there are user reviews showing that some people react poorly to too much MK-7.
+While there is no known upper limit or toxicity set for vitamin K1 or K2 supplementation, there are user reviews showing that a few people react poorly to too much MK-7.
 So just a word of warning to pay attention to how you feel if you start taking higher doses of MK-7.

 Warfarin Dosage Calculator:

 If you are comfortable with uploading your genome to Stanford, there is a nifty little calculator that gives an estimate (for informational purposes only) of warfarin dosage.

 Our body has an amazing capacity to rid itself of harmful substances.
 We take in toxins daily through eating natural plant toxins.
 We are exposed to toxicants (man-made toxins) through pesticide residue, air pollution, skin care products, and medications.
 Plus, our bodies all break down and eliminate substances made and used within ourselves.

 Ancestral Diet: Omega-3 and Omega-6 Fatty Acids Impact the FADS1 gene